Universality of stochastic control of quantum chaos with measurement and feedback

-In \cref{fig:powerlaw}, we compare the power-law form of $\mathcal{Q}_+(\sigma_+)$ to the distribution computed numerically for $p>p_c$.
-The lower boundary is vital for the existence of a late-time steady state---in \cref{eq:FP0} $\bar{v}<0$ for $p>p_c$, so the distribution drifts to small $y$ and is held up by the barrier at $y^\mathrm{min}$.
-These two opposing forces balance to yield a stable distribution.
-In the Supplement we also demonstrate log-normal behavior of $\mathcal{Q}_+(\sigma_+,t)$ at early times~\cite{Supplement}.

-With solutions for the distribution we can examine critical behavior of the transition.
-At $p=p_c$, $\bar{v}=0$ so the distribution has no overall drift and $y$ evolves diffusively away from the boundary, yielding a divergence in $y$ (and $\sigma_+$) at late times.
-Therefore the system evolves at late time as
+With solutions for the distribution we can examine criticality of the transition.
+At $p=p_c$, $\bar{v}=0$ so the distribution has no overall drift and $y$ evolves diffusively away from the boundary, yielding a divergence in $y$ (and $\sigma_+$) at late times,